About the project

 Clinicians, public health practitioners, researchers, journalists, and members of the public rely on government websites for guidance and data.
 When web content is updated, moved, or removed, it can become difficult to reconstruct what information was available at a particular point in time.

-HealthArchive.ca is an attempt to address that problem for Canadian public health information by creating a stable, independently managed record of key pages and documents.
+HealthArchive.ca is an attempt to address that problem for Canadian public health information by creating a stable, independently managed record of key pages and documents that can be referenced in research, journalism, and public communication.

 Independence and non-partisanship